fjkz/tt-runner/README.md

 Before (after) nodes are preconditioning (postconditioning) scripts.
 They run before (after) each test case like `@Before` (`@After`) in JUnit4.

-Before-operations are run as the ascending order, and after-operations are run as the descending order. `beforeX` and `afterX` should form a pair that is, the condition setup in `beforeX` should be cleaned in `afterX`
+Before-operations are run as the ascending order, and after-operations are run as the descending order. `beforeX` and `afterX` should form a pair.
+The condition setup in `beforeX` should be cleaned in `afterX`

 ```
 $ tree sample/test-before-after